initialed85/cameranator/README.md

   side)
 - camera config management isn't clean- one needs to define the necessary `motion` config files in addition to the `camera` object instances in `hasura`
+- there's a lot of repetition between the motion_processor and the segment_processor

 ## Usage